Coronavirus concerns hit sales of Russia's Alrosa in February

 MOSCOW, March 11 (Reuters) - Russian diamond miner Alrosa ALRS.MM said on Wednesday that its sales in February were hit by risks related to the spread of the coronavirus outbreak, which is likely to continue hurting demand for gemstones in the coming months.

+"In February, the uncertainty with the spread of ...the virus started to weigh negatively on demand and customers' activity, a factor that will impact demand in the coming months," Evgeny Agureev, Alrosa deputy chief executive, said in the statement.

+"However, we continue to pursue a 'price-over-volume' strategy to keep prices stable rather than increasing sales volumes," he added.

-Its sales of rough and polished diamonds reached $346.4 million in February, down 14% from January, it said in a statement.
+Alrosa's sales of rough and polished diamonds fell 14% to $346.4 million in February from January, it said in a statement.
 The sales were broadly unchanged from a year ago.

+Alrosa said this week that it originally had planned to sell 37 million carats in 2020, but the coronavirus outbreak made this less predictable.

 ((Polina.Devitt@thomsonreuters.com; +7 495 775 12 42; Reuters Messaging: polina.devitt.reuters.com@reuters.net))